YottaDB/YDBDoc/MessageRecovery/errors.rst

 FILTERBADCONV
 -----------------------

-FILTERBADCONV, Bad conversion of transaction xxxx by filter
+FILTERBADCONV, Bad conversion of seqno xxxx by filter

 Run Time Error: This error is logged to the replication server log file.
 This indicates that the output of the user-supplied external replication filter for the transaction with journal sequence number xxxx is incorrect.